You are here:

 In May 1925, the first parade for the Royal Navy Volunteer Reserve (New Zealand) was held in Shed 14 (the potato storage shed) on the Central Wharf, now the Captain Cook wharf.

 The first official duty was to form part of the Honour Guard for the United States Navy Battle Squadron, that was due to visit Auckland in August 1925.
 The Devonport Naval Base provided two cutters for boat drill.
-The sailing and pulling training was carried out from the Admiralty Steps in downtown Auckland, while the general seamanship training was carried out in the wharf building.
+The sailing and pulling training were carried out from the Admiralty Steps in downtown Auckland, while the general seamanship training was carried out in the wharf building.

 In November 1927, it was decided to form RNVR divisions in the other main centres.
 At this time the Auckland Division consisted of 36 officers and 175 ratings.
 Acting Lieutenant Commander Palmer was Second in Command of the Auckland Division.
 In May 1927, he took a leave of absence and visited Britain.
 He volunteered at his own expense to visit the RNVR headquarters and training establishments, to investigate methods of training and administration of volunteer reserves.
 This offer was accepted by the Navy Board.